Child Support Attorney in Portland, Oregon

 basis

 Portland, OR family law attorney Megan Gilmore talks about how child support is determined in Washington state.
-In Washington State, child support is determined based on the parties’ incomes, with several factors taken into account.
-Child support is ordered in all cases and is required on a final basis.
-The process begins with reviewing each party’s pay stubs and gross income.
-There are limitations on deductions from net income, such as a cap on what can be deducted for voluntary retirement.
-Some analysis and adjustments are made based on these deductions, but the overall process is relatively straightforward.
+She shares that in Washington State, she explains that child support is determined primarily by the parties’ incomes, along with several related factors.
+Child support is required in every case and must be addressed on a final basis.
+The process begins with a review of each party’s pay stubs and gross income, followed by adjustments to account for allowable deductions.
+For example, there are limits on what may be deducted for voluntary retirement contributions.
+These adjustments ensure accuracy in calculating net income, but overall, the analysis is fairly straightforward.

 More Videos From This Lawyer